ernie/valium/README.md

 Valium can be up to twice as fast as mapping over ActiveRecord objects, in my tests.

+## Limitations

+Valium will only retrieve columns from the model you are querying against.
+Joined associations may be used to limit the scope of the query, but their attribute values can't be selected.
+There's a bit of discussion on issue #2 about why this is, if you're interested in reading more.

 ## Conclusion

 You knew everything I mentioned above, already.
 In fact,